Our 2019 trip to Budapest was a return from an enjoyable stay two years ago Travel Journal - Budapest. This year was no dissapointment.

 The tunnel connects the Chain Bridge with the residential Buda area ofKrisztinaváros since 1857.
 The tunnel tends to fill up with care fumes from the traffic, don't walk it, but take a bus.

 Buda Castle Hill Funicular is located near the entrance.
 The funicular, opened in 1870, is the second oldest funicular of its kind in the world.
 The funicular is the fastest way to get to the top of Castle Hill, and is exceedingly popular because of its panoramic views out across the Danube.
+Again, starting it October it will be partially or totally closed.

-House of Terror - exhibitions about the successive Fascist and Communist regimes which ruled Hungary during the 20th Century.
+Exhibitions about the successive Fascist and Communist regimes which ruled Hungary during the 20th Century.
 The building itself was the former headquarters of the Fascist Arrow Cross party, and the building was subsequently used as a prison and torture venue by the State Security services of Hungary.

 Central Market Hall - The Great Market Hall in central Budapest is Budapest’s most famous marketplace.

 City Park - The park is also home to the Budapest Municipal Zoo and Botanical Gardens, the Budapest Circus and the Vajdahunyad Castle (housing the Museum of Hungarian Agriculture).
+Great park well worth a visit.